 Tsh Oxenreider is the prolific writer being The Art of Simple.
 To be completely honest, I’ve only recently discovered her blog but have fallen in love with her posts and gorgeous design.
 Tsh draws upon many personal experiences and turns them into lessons for her readers.
 And like other bloggers on this list, she’s unforgivably honest, making it easy to relate to her.
 She also has a talented team of guest contributors to keep the content fresh.

 This is another fantastic blog I discovered in 2015.
-Dan Erickson is the creative minimalist behind Hip Diggs and I’ve had the pleasure to connect with him over email.
-His writing style is to the point and extremelly easy to read.
-He’s also prolific, having managed 4 blogs at one time and posting 10–12 times per week!
+Dan Erickson is the creative minimalist behind Hip Diggs, and I’ve had the pleasure to connect with him over email.
+His writing style is to the point and extremely easy to read.
+He’s also prolific, having managed four blogs at one time and posting 10–12 times per week!

 - 7 Reasons To Keep Walking For Exercise